PSY 100 Principles of Psychology (4)

 This lecture and laboratory course will provide experience in the use of a variety of research designs and methods of data analysis.
 Students design research projects in small groups by selecting an appropriate sampling procedure and devising a method of collecting and analyzing data.
-Prerequisites: STA 100 or equivalent and PSY 305 or permission of instructor.
+Prerequisites: PSY 100, STA 100.

 PSY 331 Psychology of Personality (4)